petar-m/petar-m.github.io/wyam/input/posts/2020-02-27-deleting-large-amounts-of-data-from-ms-sql-server-database.md

 }
 ```

-These are the most important the pieces I needed to generate the SQL.
+These are the most important pieces I needed to generate the SQL.

-In practice I turned the initial deletion SQL script into a kind of template containing the standard deletion statements and occasionally a palceholder with the table name and where clause defining the data to be kept.
+In practice, I turned the initial deletion SQL script into a kind of template containing the standard deletion statements and occasionally a placeholder with the table name and where clause defining the data to be kept.
 Then a PowerShell script will read the template and replace the placeholders with SQL statements generated using the steps described above.

 Having automated SQL script generation based on the actual metadata has two main advantages:
 - removes the repetitive (and boring) manual work
-- when the schema changes (e.g. a table is added or altered, column is changed or dropped, index is created, etc.) the SQL script can be easily generated again
+- when the schema changes (e.g. a table is added or altered, a column is changed or dropped, an index is created, etc.) the SQL script can be easily generated again

 ## Conclusion

-Replacing a regular SQL deletes with inserting in heap table and dropping the original one has achieved a satisfying performance boost.
+Replacing regular SQL deletes with inserting in heap table and dropping the original one has achieved a satisfying performance boost.
 It is a combination of SQL Server's data loading capabilities and minimally logged operations.
-In my case it worked good since I needed to keep (move) 20-30% of the table's data.
+In my case, it worked well since I needed to keep (move) 20-30% of the table's data.

 Implementation is more complex than regular deletes so an automated SQL script generation comes handy.